 McCarthy, Cormac.
 The Orchard Keeper.
 Vintage, New York, 1965.
 F; 11/20.

-The characters and events are obscure (although less so than the early going in The Sound and the Fury) and McCarthy seems to be testing how tough the cord of our suspension of plot disbelief is.
+For sure the characters and events are obscure (although less so than the early going in The Sound and the Fury) and McCarthy seems to be testing how tough the cord carrying our suspension of plot disbelief is.
 It’s often night.
 A rectangular early 1930s Ford moves illegal whiskey, its driver Marion Sylder picking up an anonymous drifter who tries to murder him but whom he kills and dumps into a concrete spray pit.
 The drifter turns out to be Kenneth Rattner, father of young adolescent John Rattner, who later rescues and is befriended by Sylder.
 Dead Rattner senior is maintained hidden in the spray pit by elderly Arthur Ownby who is young Rattner’s second mentor and the informal orchard keeper (ironically.
-He’s a grave-keeper).
+He’s a grave-keeper.).
 He (the “Old Man”) defends himself with a shotgun against government agents and escapes into the bush, but eventually gets caught by a wily federal agent and is put in prison.
-Young John is the only one to escape and he returns years later to find things much changed.
+Young John is the only one to escape, and he returns years later to find things much changed.

-As the Tennessee characters work through plot events, we become aware that the natural world in their time and place is vertiginous and dangerously unpredictable: “the wind rising and gone colder until the trees bent as if borne forward on some violent acceleration of the earth’s turning” and that those characters’ perception is subject to nature’s momentum: “Groups of trees turned slowly like masted carousels, blending shadows and parting in darkness and wonder (italics mine).”
+As the Tennessee characters work through plot events, we figure out that the natural world in their time and place is vertiginous and dangerously unpredictable: “the wind rising and gone colder until the trees bent as if borne forward on some violent acceleration of the earth’s turning” and that those characters’ perception is subject to nature’s momentum: “Groups of trees turned slowly like masted carousels, blending shadows and parting in darkness and wonder (italics mine).”